jipp/sonoffTH/README.md

 Firmware for the sonoffTH (based on ESP8266) written with PlatformIO, to be used as well with other boards.

 ## IDE
-* PlatformIO
+* PlatformIO IDE: used for developement
-* copy content of main.cpp into Arduino IDE should also work
+* Arduino IDE: copy content of main.cpp into Arduino IDE

 ## The following features are implemented
 * start WiFiManager if wifi access is not possible